kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * AWS Transfer for SFTP
 * Amazon CloudFront
 * AWS Direct Connect
-Incorrect

 Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket.
 Transfer Acceleration leverages Amazon CloudFront’s globally distributed AWS Edge Locations.
 As data arrives at an AWS Edge Location, data is routed to your Amazon S3 bucket over an optimized network path.

-Hence, the correct answer is: S3 Transfer Acceleration.
+* Hence, the correct answer is: S3 Transfer Acceleration.
 AWS Transfer for SFTP is incorrect because this is just a fully managed service that enables the transfer of files directly into and out of Amazon S3 using the Secure File Transfer Protocol (SFTP) which is also known as Secure Shell (SSH) File Transfer Protocol.
 It does not provide a fast, easy, and secure way to transfer files over long distances between your client and your Amazon S3 bucket.
 AWS Direct Connect is incorrect because you have users all around the world and not just on your on-premises data center.
 Direct Connect would be too costly and is definitely not suitable for this purpose.
 Amazon CloudFront is incorrect because this service is primarily used to serve static content and not as a transfer accelerator going to or from Amazon S3.
 CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency and high transfer speeds.